Adverse reactions: Next steps in learning...

 NHS Education for Scotland and the Yellow Card Centre of Scotland have jointly produced a range of e-learning modules on adverse drug reactions.
 If you didn't manage to work your way through all of these earlier in the tutorial then you may like to tackle them now.

-The CPPE Medicines Safety app: the quizzes on adverse drug reactions and allergies are particularly relevant to this clinical topic.- Adverse drug reactions and medicines safety focuses on identifying different types of adverse drug reactions.
+- Adverse drug reactions and medicines safety focuses on identifying different types of adverse drug reactions.

 - Reporting adverse drug reactions describes how and when to report reactions.